kfike/hiring-engineers/answers.md

 In my experience, false alarms primarily come from:

 - using multiple providers for monitoring and teams not giving access to configure other team's providers
-- lack customization of monitor
+- lack customization of the monitor

 Again, the monitoring tool allows a developer to get the correct alert and to know immediately how serious the issue is.
 The user interface allows for easy configuration to specifically notify the correct metric at the correct time.
 This prevents bloated email inboxes with useless warnings and missing important messages.